ivangka/cli-order-executor/README.md

 !x [symbol] [percent]
 ```

-Closes a specified percentage of an open position for the given trading pair.
+Closes a specified percentage of an open position(s) for the given trading pair.
 If no percentage is specified, closes the entire order (100%).

 Parameters: